poseidon-framework/poseidon-schema/README.md

 It can also contain the following files:

-- A `README.txt` file for arbitrary context information
+- A `README.md` file for arbitrary context information
-- A `CHANGELOG.txt` file to document changes to the package
+- A `CHANGELOG.md` file to document changes to the package
+- A `.ssf` file with information on the underlying raw sequencing data

 Example: